Are you unable to concentrate and focus while studying?

 Schooltraq is another great tool you can use to plan your semester.
 You can organize all your homework assignments.
 Then, you can review them on any device.
 Trello is also great to use because it allows you to break large assignments into manageable chunks.
 You can organize these chunks into lists and attach due dates to them.
 You also get to keep track of your progress.

 There are also tools to help with focus.
-Freedom Focus Sounds makes it possible to listen to coffee shop sounds from all over the world.
+Freedom Focus Sounds make it possible to listen to coffee shop sounds from all over the world.
 You can also listen to nature and office sounds.
 Pause prevents you from getting distracted by asking to Pause before you go to a new website.
 Limit lets you decide how much time you spend on a distracting website daily.
 Brain.fm chooses rhythms to help you focus as well as meditate and sleep.

 If you want to build good study habits, there are tools for that as well.
 Streak is an application you can use to build good habits by allowing you to track the habit you are trying to build.
 As you increase your goal, your streak will get longer and longer.
 Seeing your progress in the app can help you to remain motivated.
 Coach.me also offers habit tracking, but it has another feature as well.
 You can hire a coach to motivate you.
 There is also a community of people that are also looking to achieve their goals.
-Habitica is a different type of habit building app because you can get in-game rewards or punishments.
+Habitica is a different type of habit-building app because you can get in-game rewards or punishments.
 There is also a community to keep you motivated.

 Sometimes, noise can ruin an online call during a study session because you can’t focus while studying.
 To solve this problem, try Krisp.
 Krisp can improve your calls by eliminating background noise.
 You can use it with any communication application to help you concentrate better.
 If you need an application for collaboration during an online study group session, try Zoom.
-You can invite your study buddies to review coursework or to just sit there as an accountability partner.
+You can invite your study buddies to review coursework or just sit there as an accountability partner.
 You can also use Mural as an online workspace to collaborate with your study group.
 You can use a whiteboard or sticky notes to brainstorm ideas and plan.
 You can use Loom for video calls, but it also has a chat messenger feature.

 6. Record Yourself When Studying